 Will my EHIC cover me in France?

-Yes.
-The EHIC scheme, of which France is a member, is designed to give visitors to European countries access to the same state-subsidised healthcare that citizens of those countries would themselves receive.
+The EHIC scheme, of which France is a member, is designed to give EU visitors to European countries access to the same state-subsidised healthcare that citizens of those countries would themselves receive.

-This means that, whatever state provided healthcare a French person would get if they fell ill, you would get too - but, crucially, it doesn’t necessarily mean that any or all medical treatment you receive in France would be free.
+This means that, whatever state provided healthcare a French person would get if they fell ill, an EHIC holder would get too - but, crucially, it doesn’t necessarily mean that any or all medical treatment received in France would be free.

 The EHIC is a useful safety net, but it is no substitute for proper travel insurance.
-Your EHIC won’t cover repatriation to the UK if it’s needed, would not cover the cost of air-lifting you to hospital in an emergency and provides no protection in the event of other emergencies, such as baggage loss or the theft of your purse or wallet.
+An EHIC won’t cover repatriation if it’s needed, would not cover the cost of air-lifting you to hospital in an emergency and provides no protection in the event of other emergencies, such as baggage loss or the theft of your purse or wallet.

 Top travel tips for France

 Speak as much French as you can.
 While many French nationals speak good English, they invariably prefer not to - and being able to ask for what you need using the local lingo will stand you in good stead for great service.

 At the very least, learn to say ‘Parlez-vous anglais?’ en francais!